BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
+- `only_atlas_grenades.txt` - Non-legendary/unique grenades should always be
+  Atlas.
+Using this on my Zane, where all I really wanted were homing grenades.
 - `gen_arbitrary_partlocks.py` - This is actually just an interactive
   CLI-based mod-generation script which, when given an item/weapon balance as the one argument, will let you choose parts to either partlock or exclude